 Pick an interesting topic related to your business’ field.
 One interesting stat can fuel a frenzy of brand exposure from viral posts and media coverage to link backs and references.

-18. Offline marketing
+18. Offline marketing will increase brand visibility

 It’s easy to forget about offline marketing in our digital world.
 But when used in conjunction with online initiatives, offline marketing tactics like direct mail and branded handouts can significantly increase brand awareness for your business – especially if it is based in a specific location.